NUinfolab/context/README.md

 # About

-A number of projects at NU Knightlab involve experiments in the space of evaluating contextual information related to web content in order to enhance user experience.
+A number of projects at NU InfoLab involve experiments in the space of evaluating contextual information related to web content in order to enhance user experience.
 This toolkit brings a number of those explorations into a single project space where they can be further explored and expanded.

 # Requirements